jewel/clearskies/protocol/core.md

 The human-sharable version of the access code is represented as base32, as defined in [RFC 4648](http://tools.ietf.org/html/rfc4648).
-Since the access code is 7 bytes, and base32 requires lengths that are divisible by 5, a special prefix is added to the access code.
-The prefix bytes are 0x96, 0x1A, 0x2B.
+Since the access code is 16 bytes, and base32 requires lengths that are divisible by 5, a special prefix is added to the access code.
+The prefix bytes are 0x96, 0x1A, 0x2F, 0xF3.
 Finally, a LUN check digit is added, using the [LUN mod N algorithm](http://en.wikipedia.org/wiki/Luhn_mod_N_algorithm), where N is 32.
+The final result is a 33 character string which (due to the magic prefix) will start with "SYNC".

-The 56-bit number is run through SHA256 to get an access ID.
+The 128-bit number is run through SHA256 to get an access ID.
 This is used to locate other peers.

 The user may opt to replace the provided access code with a passphrase before sending it.
-If this is done, the SHA256 of the passphrase should be taken one million times.
+If this is done, the SHA256 of the passphrase should be taken ten million times.
 This 256-bit hash is considered the access code, and its SHA256 is the access ID.

-Long-lived access codes are spread to other nodes with the same (or higher) level of access so that the sharing node does not have to stay online.
+The core protocol has no mechanism for spreading access codes to other peers, so the original node needs to be online for a new peer to join.
+The "code_spread" extension adds access code spreading.

 Access Code UI